-Q1: Why are Summit County (High Valley Transit) and Park City Municipal (Park City Transit) transitioning to separate transit systems?
+Q1: Why did Summit County (High Valley Transit) and Park City Municipal (Park City Transit) transition to separate transit systems?

 A: Several years ago, Park City and Summit County recognized the growing need for transit service to extend further throughout the county.
 Both agencies determined Summit County is best suited to work with neighboring communities and build a regional transit system, while Park City Transit is best suited to operate service within Park City.

-Q2: When does High Valley Transit service begin?
+Q2: When did High Valley Transit service begin?

-A: From April 11—June 30, Park City Transit will continue to operate regular spring and summer service, including service on the 6 Lime, 7 Pink, and 11 Black.
-This spring, High Valley Transit will begin “On-Demand” microtransit service in some Summit County neighborhoods.
-On July 1, 2021, High Valley Transit will launch fixed-route bus service on the 11 Black and a new route replacing the 6 Lime and 7 Pink.
-From July 1 forward, Park City Transit and High Valley Transit will operate separate transit systems.
-To learn more about proposed High Valley Transit service, visit highvalleytransit.org, or refer to questions 8 and 9 below.
+A: In the Spring of 2021, High Valley Transit began “On-Demand” microtransit service in some Summit County neighborhoods.
+On July 1, 2021, High Valley Transit launched fixed-route bus service.
+From that point on, Park City Transit and High Valley Transit will operate separate but coordinated transit systems.
+To learn more about proposed High Valley Transit routes and schedules, visit highvalleytransit.org.

-Q3: How will the two transit systems operate?
+Q3: How do the two separate transit systems operate?

-A: After July 1, 2021, Park City Transit will continue to operate as a department of Park City Municipal Corporation.
-Park City Transit operators and staff will remain employees of Park City Municipal.
+A: Park City Transit continues to operate as a department of Park City Municipal Corporation.
+Park City Transit operators and staff are employees of Park City Municipal.
 High Valley Transit is an independent transit district created by the government of Summit County, Utah.
-As an independent agency, it will be overseen by a board of trustees.
+As an independent agency, it is overseen by a board of trustees.
 For more information about High Valley Transit, please visit their website.

 Q4: What transit service will each system operate?

-From July 1, 2021 forward, Park City Transit will provide service within Park City boundaries (on the 1 Red, 2 Green, 5 Yellow, and seasonal routes like the 3 Blue, 4 Orange, 9 Purple, and City-Wide), as well as connections to regional transit hubs (on the 10 White Express).
-High Valley Transit will focus on providing regional service between areas in Summit County and key destinations in Park City.
-To learn more about proposed High Valley Transit service, visit their website, or refer to questions 8 and 9 below.
+Park City Transit provides local service within Park City Municipal boundaries (on the 1 Red, 2 Green, 4 Orange, 5 Yellow, 6 Silver, 9 Purple, and seasonal routes like the 3 Blue, 50 Teal, and City-Wide), as well as connections to regional transit hubs (on the 10 White Express).
+High Valley Transit is focused on providing regional service between areas in Summit, Wasatch and Salt Lake counties and select destinations in Park City.
+To learn more about High Valley Transit routes and schedules, visit their website.

-A: Park City Municipal and Summit County are working closely to ensure a seamless transition to separate transit systems on July 1, 2021.
-Park City Municipal will guide any planning and public input processes for routes operated by Park City Transit after July 1, and Summit County will guide planning and public input process for routes operated by High Valley Transit from that date forward.
+A: Park City Municipal and Summit County continue to work closely to ensure a seamless rider experience on two separate transit systems.
+Moving forward, Park City Municipal will guide any planning and public input processes for routes operated by Park City Transit, and Summit County/High Valley Transit will guide planning and public input process for routes operated by High Valley Transit.
 Please visit High Valley Transit’s website for more information.